YujiaHu0819/GNN_PM/README.md

 # GNN_PM

-This repo is for the research "GNN on Process Model Forecasting".
+This repo is for the research "GNNs on Process Model Forecasting".

 In the baseline.py, it include all baseline methods (NAV, AR, ARIMA, HW and GARCH).